|LW.12769 / LW.12770

 No prerequisites or co-requisites.

-The agencies expected to be available for students participating in the externship this semester are as follows, and other agencies may be added as appropriate:
+The agencies expected to be available for students participating in the externship are as follows, and other agencies may be added as appropriate:

 - US Attorney’s Office for the Eastern District of New York, Public Corruption Unit;

 - US Attorney’s Office for the Southern District of New York, Public Corruption Unit;

 - Metropolitan Transportation Authority, Office of Inspector General;

 - New York State Attorney General’s Office, Public Integrity Bureau;